maximilien/ragme-io/docs/CI_CD.md

 #### Integration Tests

-The project includes comprehensive integration testing via `test-integration.sh`:
+The project includes comprehensive integration testing via `tools/test-integration.sh`:

 **What it tests:**
 1. **Service Status** - All services (API, MCP, UI) are running and accessible